Dao-BZ-007/cipherbook/README.md

 | storage    | public            | encrypted    |
 | decryption | never on-chian    | only result  |

 This project demonstrates a privacy-preserving orderbook architecture.
+Because FHE is about architecture correctness first.
+This demo proves the order-book logic, data flow, and upgrade path.
 The Sepolia deployment uses plaintext values for functional demonstration.
+Switching, to encrypted types is a mechanical upgrade once the relayer is added

 The FHE-enabled version replaces price and amount with encrypted integers using Zama FHEVM, allowing encrypted comparison without revealing values.
 ---